 Human Health covers a wide range of issues, many of which have strong relationships with other topic areas.
 Life expectancy is a good indicator of the overall health of a population.
-While there is no official data available for life expectancy specifically within the National Park, quantitative reasoning, based on statistics available for Local Authorities, Health Board Areas, SIMD deciles and Urban / Rural Categories, may be used to gain a reasonable estimate.
+While there is no official data available for life expectancy specifically within the National Park, quantitative reasoning, based on statistics available for Local Authorities.
+Health Board Areas, SIMD 2012 deciles and Urban / Rural Categories, may be used to gain a reasonable estimate.
+This data is based on that presented in NRS (Life Expectancy for Areas within Scotland 2011-2013, 2014), while work is currently underway to provide updated estimates based on SIMD 2016 data (National Records Scotland, 2016).

-Taking the Local Authorities and Health Board areas that cover the National Park's area (Table 38) as a starting point, it can be seen that all have life expectancies that are above the Scottish average.
+Taking the Local Authorities and Health Board areas that cover the National Park's area (Table 39) as a starting point, it can be seen that all have life expectancies that are above the Scottish average.
 Estimates range from 77.6 to 79.3 for males and 81.4 to 82.8 for females and it is not unreasonable to assume that the National Park's overall life expectancy falls somewhere within this range.

-Table 38 Life expectancy at birth in Scotland, 2011-2013, by Local Authority and NHS Board area (National Records of Scotland, 2014).
+Table 39 Life expectancy at birth in Scotland, 2011-2013, by Local Authority and NHS Board area (National Records of Scotland, 2014).